kksbz/Project-SL/README.md

 2023-04-19 Camera Change to Cinemachine and Lock On
 2023-04-20 Solve LockOn Jittering Issue Refactoring PlayerCharacter State Pattern
 2023-04-20 Working Convert Attack to State Pattern and Command Pattern
+2023-04-21 Refactoring to State Pattern feat Walk and Run